tdspain311/FlightSim/README.md

-# Cesium
+# FlightSim
-Local project of Cesium

-3D spatial globe in browser
+3D flight simulator in browser using Cesium.js